SmritiSrinivas3/text_summarizer/README.md

 # Text Summarizer

 Text Summarizer made using Phi3 model.
 Frontend is made with Streamlit, Backend with flask.
-Ollama is used to run the small language model Phi3 locally
+Ollama is used to run the small language model Phi3

 ## Set up
  - Clone the repository using `https://github.com/SmritiSrinivas3/text_summarizer.git`